 Danny was many things but above all he was a man of great compassion, devotion and understanding.
 He accomplished so much in his 67 years and left this world as he entered it - a friend of all.
-He was, as the saying goes, 'some man for one man.'
+He was, as the saving goes, 'some man for one man.'
 In recent years Danny fought his illness with great bravery and courage and indeed his strength and steely determination undoubtedly carried him through some difficult periods during this time.
 He remained steadfast to the end and despite his failing health undertook engagements to the end.
 On 25 November he was honoured with the South Down GAA Hall of Fame and two days later attended the Ulster Club Football final in Armagh.
 Ten days later he left us for the last time.

 In an inspirational tribute at his funeral, GAA President Aogán O Fearghail said that; 'The Mourne mountains are made of granite and Danny was made of the same stuff.'
 A man of wisdom, integrity and strength, Danny was a great Irishman and he had a wonderful love of all things Irish.
-He lived this to his death - how fitting are the words above of his great icon Martin Luther King!
+He lived this to his death - how fitting are the words above of his great icon Martin Luther Kina communities that could be described in GAA terms as being 'non traditional'.

-Danny enriched the lives of those among us who were privileged to know him and his contribution to GAA life, particularly in Ulster, has been immense.
-Ulster GAA today is an organisation that makes a real and lasting impact into the lives of so many and has spread its wings reaching communities that could be described in GAA terms as being 'non traditional'.
 It is a very different Ulster GAA than that which Danny inherited when he became Rúnaí Comhairle Uladh and the expansive portfolio of activity is in many ways his legacy.
 His Honorary degree from Ulster University and his recognition at the highest levels of government, including a reception hosted by First Minister Arlene Foster and deputy First Minister Martin McGuinness, are testament to Danny's ground breaking work and the esteem in which he was held - he did indeed serve Ulster well.

+Danny enriched the lives of those among us who were privileged to know him and his contribution to GAA life, particularly in Ulster, has been immense.
+Ulster GAA today is an organisation that makes a real and lasting impact into the lives of so many and has spread its wings reaching